AlexanderFedorenko/search-a-gist/README.md

 ### Running Tests

 At the moment application only integration tests.
-You can help by writing some utin tests.
+You can help by writing some unit tests.